WeblateOrg/weblate/docs/admin/addons.rst

 Contributors in comment
 -----------------------

+.. list-table:: Parameters to use in :ref:`API <addons-api>`, :setting:`DEFAULT_ADDONS`, or :djadmin:`install_addon`

+   * - Addon ID
+     - ``weblate.gettext.authors``
+   * - Configuration
+     - `This addon has no configuration.`

 Updates the comment part of the PO file header to include contributor names and years of contributions.

 The PO file header will look like this: